beauCoker/hacking/README.md

 -   **Prescriptively constrained** hacking intervals give the range of results that could be achieved subject to user specified constraints.
 -   **Tethered** hacking intervals compute range of results that could be achieved subject to *any* manipulation so long as the loss changes by only a small amount.

-This package computes tethered and prescriptively constrained hacking intervals for linear models.
-Up to one of the following prescriptive constraints is considered at a time:
+This package computes tethered and prescriptively constrained hacking intervals, as well as an interval that considers both types of hacking, for linear models.

+For the prescriptively constrained hacking intervals, up to one of the following modifications is considered at once:

 -   Removing any additive term in the base model.
 -   Applying a transformation (currently `x^2` only) to any linear term included in the base model.